MyBBStuff/MyAlerts/README.md

 Extensibility:
 ----------------
 MyAlerts is extensible.
 This means that any external MyBB plugin can create alerts and add them to a user's feed.
-API documentation will be available as soon as someone gets around to writing it.
-When there are a few plugins that support MyAlerts, a directory (GitHub wiki page) will be created so users can find compatible plugins.
+Compatible plugins can be found on the wiki, [here](https://github.com/euantor/MyAlerts/wiki/Compatible-Plugins)

 Contributing, questions, and more:
 ----------------------------------------------